 The full-time-equivalent (FTE) by occupational category is calculated by summing the total number of full-time staff and adding one-third of the total number of part-time staff.
-Postsecondary teachers category includes instructional staff who are primarily engaged in teaching and those who do a combination of teaching, research, and/or public service.
-It also includes staff whose primary functions are research or public service.
+Occupational categories include instructional staff, research staff, public service staff, instructional support staff, management staff, and other occupations.
+Instructional staff are primarily engaged in teaching and do a combination of teaching, research, and/or public service.
+Research staff are staff whose primary function is research while public service staff are staff whose primary function is public service.
 Instructional support occupations include archivists, curators, and museum technicians; librarians and media collections specialists; librarian technicians; student and academic affairs and other education services occupations.
 Other staff include staff in service occupations; sales and related occupations; office and administrative support occupations; natural resources, construction, and maintenance occupations; production, transportation and material moving occupations; and military specific occupations.
 Graduate assistants are not included.

-Equated Instructional Non-Medical Staff Salaries
+Equated Non-Medical Instructional Staff Salaries

-Institutions reported the number of full-time nonmedical instructional staff and their salary outlays by academic rank, gender, and the number of months worked (9-, 10-, 11-, and 12-months).
+Institutions report the number of full-time non-medical instructional staff and their salary outlays by academic rank, gender, and the number of months worked (9-, 10-, 11-, and 12-months).
 Salary outlays for staff who worked 10-, 11-, and 12-months were equated to 9-months of work by multiplying the outlays reported for 10-months by 0.90, the outlays reported for 11 months by 0.818, and the outlays reported for 12-months by 0.75.
 The equated 10-, 11-, and 12-outlays were then added to the outlays for instructional staff that worked 9-months to generate a total 9-month equated salary outlay.
-The total 9-month equated outlay was then divided by total number of instructional non-medical staff to determine an equated 9-month average salary.
+The total 9-month equated outlay was then divided by total number of non-medical instructional staff to determine an equated 9-month average salary.
 This calculation was done for each academic rank.
 Salary outlays were not reported for staff that work less than 9-months and were excluded.